Last Updated on February 5, 2024 by Elizabeth

 What are your plans for Spring Break?
-For legions of school kids and college students in the United States, spring break is typically a week-long hiatus that can fall anytime between early March and mid-April, depending on the school.
+For legions of school kids and college students in the United States, spring break is typically a week-long hiatus that can fall anytime between early March and the third week of April, depending on the school.

 Whether you’re a college student on break with friends or a parent planning a family vacation, you might need a rental car.
 Don’t assume you can use the pre-pandemic vacation game plan of locking down your flights and hotel before booking a rental car.